nextgis/nextgisweb/doc/developer/misc.rst

 ----------------

 To get layer extent execute following request.
 You can request layer extent for vector and raster layers.
+Returned coordinates are in WGS84 (EPSG:4326) spatial reference.

 .. http:get:: /api/resource/(int:id)/extent